The Best Toothpaste for 2020

-While we certainly have favorites, many dental care and oral health care products come down to preferences or individual needs.
-A dental care regimen that works for one person, may not be right for another.
-And yes, even choosing a toothpaste.
+While I certainly have favorites, many dental care, and oral health care products come down to preferences or individual needs.
+A dental care regimen that works for one person may not be right for another.
+And yes, even choosing the best toothpaste.

-My goal at Willow Pass Dental Care is to always provide my advice and insight to better improve your lives.
-So today I'll tackle a few questions we hear from patients such as “Which toothpaste is best?"
+My goal as a prosthodontist is always to provide advice and insight that better improves your life.
+So today I'll tackle a few questions we hear from patients such as "Which is the best toothpaste?"

 The Best Toothpaste

-There are many toothpaste products, some I've mentioned but many more that deserve a mention that we don't have the time to test or try.
-However, the following tips are what I recommend to my patients at Willow Pass Dental Care for choosing the right toothpaste.
+There are many toothpaste products, some I've mentioned but many more that deserve a mention that we haven't had time to test or try.
+However, the following tips are what I recommend in choosing the best toothpaste.

-If you find a toothpaste that stands out and would be of value to our readers please send me an email and let me know about it.
+If you find a toothpaste that stands out and would be of value to our readers please let me know about it.

 Well known toothpaste manufacturers, such as Johnson & Johnson or Procter & Gamble, must submit to FDA approval and other government and industry quality control and compliance measures.
 This often means they will be responsive to consumer pressures.